 You can pay over £200 for professional quality cycling shorts, but you can get very good shorts for under £50, so we've — arbitrarily — set that as our definition of 'cheap'.
 Here's our guide to some of the best choices in inexpensive cycling shorts.

 You might also find this useful: Cycling shorts — everything you need to know.

 BTwin's Essential Bibless Cycling Shorts are designed for short distance and recreational riding.
 As the price suggests, they're not the most high-spec, but there are no nasty surprises with this cheap and cheerful offering.

 For general, longer distance riding we'd go for their RC100 stablemates but the Essential Cycling Shorts do exactly what they promise and represent excellent value.

 If all you want is to make riding in your normal clothes a bit more comfortable, then all you need is undershorts such as these from Baleaf.
-They've got a couple of hundred favourable Amazon reviews, so while we've not tested them, we think it's a good bet that they do the job.
+They've got literally thousands of favourable Amazon reviews, so while we've not tested them, we think it's a good bet that they do the job.

 They're made from a 90/10 Polyester & Nylon/Lycra blend with a shaped, ventilated pad for comfort.